sandylaker/saliency-metrics/README.md

 # saliancy-metrics
-A Unified Framework for Benchmarking Explanation methods in Computer Vision
+A Unified Framework for Benchmarking Explanation Methods in Computer Vision.